-APNewsBreak: Wisconsin GOP to let disabled lawmaker call in
+Wisconsin GOP to let disabled Democratic lawmaker call in

 Anderson, 33, was paralyzed from the waist down after a drunken driver in 2010 smashed into a vehicle he was in, killing his parents and brother.
 He was elected in 2016 and re-elected in 2018.
 Anderson has said that GOP leaders did not accommodate his needs when they held an overnight lame-duck legislative session in December on legislation to curb the power of incoming Democratic Gov. Tony Evers.

-Anderson, an attorney, said he was investigating whether he could file a lawsuit alleging Republicans were violating the Americans with Disabilities Act.

-Under the rule change, anyone certified by the Legislature’s human resources department as having a permanent disability could participate in Assembly committee meetings and executive session votes by phone.
+Under the rule change, anyone certified by the Legislature’s human resources department as having a permanent disability, and approved by the Republican and Democratic leaders, could participate in Assembly committee meetings and executive session votes by phone.
 They would have to give at least two hours’ notice.

+Anderson objected to the two hours’ notice, saying he sometimes doesn’t know that far in advance that he will miss a meeting.
+He lives in Fitchburg, a suburb of Madison about eight miles from the Capitol.

+“It’s because Speaker Vos doesn’t understand my particular needs as a disabled person that he’s trying to come up with rules on the fly,” Anderson said.
+“Without taking me into consideration means these rules aren’t going to be exactly what I need.”

 Another rule change would allow the Assembly’s rules committee to set time limits on debate.
 That would be a way to give certainty on debate length and prevent overnight sessions, Steineke said.